Florida State Road 589: Suncoast Trail

 As part of the Suncoast Parkway project, a multi-use paved recreational trail called the Suncoast Trail was constructed parallel to the western side of the highway, and opened along with the Parkway itself in 2001.
-The trail begins at Lutz-Lake Fern Road (Exit 16), and continues north for 55 mi to the highway's terminus at State Road 44.
+The trail begins at Lutz-Lake Fern Road (Exit 16), and continues north for 55 mi to the highway's Phase I terminus at State Road 44.
 Four miles north of State Road 54, an additional 6.5-mile paved bicycle trail connects the Suncoast Trail to the J. B. Starkey Wilderness Park in New Port Richey.
 Use of the Suncoast Trail is free, but in late 2010, a $2.00 parking fee was implemented at the Lutz-Lake Fern trailhead (Hillsborough County).
 At the same time, Pasco County implemented a parking fee, but it was rescinded in late 2017.
 Motor vehicles are prohibited along the entire trail, except for Park Rangers, and other authorized vehicles.

 For most of its length, the Suncoast Trail stays close to the parkway, separated by fences, grass, and in some places concrete barriers.
 Bridges that cross rivers and streams were built with enough width to accommodate trail users.
 Where roads cross above the parkway, particularly north of State Road 52, the trail briefly strays from the parkway, allowing users to cross the intersecting road at-grade.

 Pedestrian and cyclist crossing of minor cross streets is regulated by posted signs.
 At busier intersections, pedestrian crossing signals are part of the traffic signal systems already in place.
 The notable exception is at the State Road 50 interchange near Brooksville, where a dedicated overpass has been constructed to cross State Road 50, approximately 500 ft west of the main parkway.

 Tolls

-The Veterans Expressway is an all-electronic toll road and does not accept cash.
+The Veterans Expressway is an electronic toll collection and does not accept cash.
 It ceased cash collection in June 2014.

 The Suncoast Parkway was the first of Florida's Turnpike Enterprise expressways to feature open-road tolling when it opened in 2001.
-However, unlike roads that were later converted into open-road tolling, the SunPass transponder users must turn their vehicle onto an off-ramp while cash users stay on the main highway route at toll plazas.
+However, unlike roads that were later converted into open-road tolling, the SunPass transponder users must use an off-ramp while cash users stay on the main highway route at toll plazas.
 During a resurfacing project in 2012-2013, the lanes were reconfigured, and signage modified, to give the outer SunPass lanes the appearance of being the primary route.
 Access to the booths on the inner part of the roadway, was reduced to a single lane.

 Toll rates were adjusted statewide on October 29, 2017.
 In January 2020, the Suncoast Parkway stopped accepting cash payment of tolls, converting fully to SunPass and Toll-By-Plate.